kda9036/event-management-webapp-php/README.md

 -	Your code should be structured to be re-usable and easily maintained.
 This means extensive use of functions and classes.
 -	All input must be validated and sanitized on the server-side.
 -	ALL DATABASE QUERIES MUST BE PARAMETERIZED QUERIES USING PREPARED STATEMENTS.
+- Database functions use PDO with Object Mapping

 # Technologies / Software